Mateusz022/Mateusz022/README.md

 - 👋 Hi, I’m @Mateusz022
-- I am a first year student computer science and econometrics at the University of Gdańsk.
+- I am a first year Computer Science and Econometrics student at the University of Gdańsk.
 - I was engaged in a few projects on studies .

 # Hard skills